GoogleChromeLabs/bubblewrap/packages/cli/README.md

 line tools.
 So, take note of the location where both were decompressed.

 ### Updating the location of the JDK and / or the Android command line tools.
-If the locatoin for the JDK or the Android command line tools have been setup with the wrong path or if their location has changed after the initial configuration, the location for either of those can be changed by editing the configuration file at `${USER_HOME}/.llama-pack/llama-pack-config.json`.
+If the location for the JDK or the Android command line tools have been setup with the wrong path or if their location has changed after the initial configuration, the location for either of those can be changed by editing the configuration file at `${USER_HOME}/.llama-pack/llama-pack-config.json`.